muraridevv/Besocial-social-network/README.md

 - Chat functionality: writing and receiving messages from your friends
 - Logs history

-This project is deployed on aws:[Besocial-social-network](http://besocial-social-network.s3-website.ap-south-1.amazonaws.com):
+This project is deployed on aws: [Besocial-social-network](http://besocial-social-network.s3-website.ap-south-1.amazonaws.com)
 - Test user with credential `murari`/`abcd`

 ## Requirements